NEXT FEATURE FILM:

 worthy of survival

-I am super excited about my next film.
+I am very excited about my next film.
 This feature film script is currently in development for Producers, Directors and Talent agents.
 A treatment and script are available for interested parties in these key roles.
 Please be in touch for more information.
 The image above is teaser - ask me about it!

 Jordan wakes up in a VA psych ward.
 When memories of her past begin to collide with the despair of her present, Jordan descends further into despair.
-A medium grade therapist Dr. Carol Blake arrives at the right time.
+A cracker-barrel therapist Dr. Carol Blake arrives at the right time.
 Dr. Blake thinks she can help Jordan, but first Jordan must go through a psychiatric evaluation due to criminal charges pressed against her by her employer.

 Dr. Blake challenges Jordan to come clean about her past.
 Jordan tells Dr. Blake about an unsettling incident that she’s told no one.
 Jordan alleviated from her dark secret is ready to fight for her survival.